backtrace-labs/umash/README.md

 Help wanted
 -----------

-While the UMASH algorithm isn't frozen yet, we do not expect to change its overall structure (`PH` block compressor that feeds a polynomial string hash).
-There are plenty of lower hanging fruits.

-1. The short (8 or fewer bytes) input code can hopefully be simpler.
-2. The new "OH" block compression function is a hybrid of `NH` and `PH`.
-   What's the best way to insert one iteration of `NH` in a mostly-`PH` inner loop?
-3. We only looked at x86-64 implementations; we will consider simple changes that improve performance on x86-64, or on other platforms as long they don't penalise x86-64.
+The UMASH algorithm is now frozen.
+However, there's plenty of work
+left:

+1. The block fingerprinting loop could be vastly improved, especially with AVX-256.
-4. We currently only use incremental and one-shot hashing interfaces.
+2. We currently only use incremental and one-shot hashing interfaces.
 If someone needs parallel hashing, we can collaborate to find out what that interface could look like.
+3. A size-optimised implementation could be helpful.
+4. How fast could we go on a GPU?

 And of course, portability to other C compilers or platforms is interesting.